 It is beautiful, and totally worth the trek, though.
 Just be warned that the winds up here can get intense, and come out of nowhere.
 Be careful with your camera gear.
 On my first visit here, 2 cameras took wind-powered tumbles.

 I think I actually prefer this location to Laguna de los Tres.
-There are just more available compositions here.
-And, even if the weather and light aren’t great, there are things to shoot.
+There are just more available compositions here even if it’s not as obviously Patagonian.
+And, even if the weather and light aren’t great, there are things to make images.
 There are lots of little chunks of ice that end up on the beach here that give great foreground elements to play with.
+I think it gives you more of a chance of creating a unique set of Patagonia images than any other location in El Chalten.
 And, when the weather really behaves, you have “Torre” just beautifully back-dropping it all.

 Lago del Desierto